Scuba Q and A:

 QUESTION: How can a scuba diver reduce the probability of triggering an irrational and uncontrolled panic response?

 Targeting and reducing stress prior to and during the dive.
 Mental visualisation, breathing exercises and ‘mantras’ all help with this.
 There are many non-diving specific solutions that can easily be applied by scuba divers, for instance; yoga techniques, meditation etc

 I always have a pre-dive routine of stopping activity (think super-stressed and mega-busy instructor here) before getting kitted up.
-I do everything I have to do, but then stop everything… retreat ‘into my shell’ for a few minutes before getting into kit and into the water.
+I do everything I have to do but then stop everything… retreat ‘into my shell’ for a few minutes before getting into the water.